 The nursing management of clients with puerperal infection includes preventing the control spread of infection, promoting healing, and improving the attachment/bonding of parent and infant.

-Here are four (4) nursing care plans for Puerperal Infection or postpartum infections:
+Here are four (4) nursing care plans and nursing diagnosis for Puerperal Infection or postpartum infections:

 Risk for Infection: At increased risk for being invaded by pathogenic organisms.

 - Presence of infection, broken skin and/or traumatized tissues.

 - high vascularity of involved area.